Frequently Asked Questions

 Occurring usually between an addict/alcoholic and a close friend or relative.
 “Co”: To be with; together, joint.
 “Dependent”: relying on another for support; resulting from another thing; controlled or influenced by something else; subordinate.
 Codependency is often characterized by a lack of self-worth, low self-esteem, the need to gain the approval of others and/or control the behaviors of others, a need for perfectionism, numbness of feelings and an inability to make choices.
 When left untreated, codependency evolves into addiction to another’s behavior and causes stress-related disorders and severe life dysfunction.

 Shielding the addict from the negative (natural) consequences of his/her own behavior.

-Obsessive thinking is running the same thought through one’s head over and over again; usually a compulsive behavior follows the obsession, like drinking.
+Obsessive thinking is running the same thought through one’s head over and over again; usually a compulsive behavior, like drinking, follows the obsession.

 A pattern of behavioral, psychological and emotional symptoms of the disease that lead to a danger of active use again.